Bandwidth/ap-docs/bxml/bxmlDifferences.md

 ### Differences Chart
-Below are key differences between BXML and API to help you choose which method will best suit
+Below are key differences between BXML and API to help you choose which method will best suited for your needs.

 | API                                    | BXML                                                                                                                                                                        |
 |:--------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|